 - The importance of knowledge of the world in which the patients live

-- Understanding the economic and social pressures in addition to health problems
+- Understanding economic and social pressures in addition to health problems

 - Having the facts is just the starting point

-- Building the foundation and your skills being interwoven into who you become as a physician
+- Building the foundation for who you can become as a physician

-- Students who took the most courses outside of the STEM disciplines were best able to learn the second discipline in some depth and were able to make connections between those fields
+- Students who took the most courses outside of STEM disciplines were best able to make connections between fields.

-- The ability to talk knowledgeably about the ways in which knowledge is created in different fields
+- These students had the ability to describe how knowledge is created in different fields.

 How students can figure out what to major in: